episerver/content-graph-js-sdk/samples/musicfestival-frontend-react/README.md

 To use more options of the SDK, please click [here](https://www.npmjs.com/package/@episerver/content-definitions).

->*Note: When running the commands, please update the folder permission if you face with Permission denied issue on folder `[RootPath]/decoupled-site/react-script/node_modules/.bin/content-definitions`*
+>*Note: When running the commands, please update the folder permission if you face with Permission denied issue on folder `[RootPath]/samples/musicfestival-frontend-react/node_modules/.bin/content-definitions`*

 After updating contentTypes, we need to
 1. Wait until the contentTypes would be synced into Content Graph (By checking schema at the [address](http://localhost:8082/EPiServer/ContentGraph/GraphiQL)).
 2. Update graphql queries (at `graphql/` folder) matching with the changes we made to content types, as neccessary.
-3. Run `npm run generate:local` at `react-script` root folder to re-generate types in file `generated.ts`.
+3. Run `npm run generate:local` at `samples/musicfestival-frontend-react` root folder to re-generate types in file `generated.ts`.
 4. Finally, we could update the views in `.tsx` files to match with the changes to the schema.

 ### More information on OPE